Lapresito/Predictive-Text-Algorithm/README.md

 ---

 ### To use the program you will need:
-1. A Linux ambience to run it
+1. A Linux environment to run it
 2. Have installed FreePascal Compiler
 3. Download or clone this repository into your computer